Kingittorsuaq Runestone: Inscription

-Erlingur the son of Sigvat and Bjarni Þorðar's son and Eindriði Oddr's son, the washingday (Saturday) before Rogation Day, raised this mound and rode...
+The first line is the transcription verbatim; the second line is the normalized Old Norse version.
+A ^ mark indicates a bind rune; for example a^r indicates that ᛆᚱ is written as a single glyph.
+A ~ indicates an unspecified punctuation mark.

-Undeciphered Runes
+Undeciphered runes

 The six runes following the translated text are undeciphered, though they do have very close single-character components.